-Following a short stint in political journalism, Richard spent four years at Leaders’ Quest, a social enterprise that specialises in experiential learning and business transformation, before joining Volans in 2016.
+Prior to joining Volans in 2016, Richard spent four years at Leaders’ Quest, a social enterprise that specialises in experiential learning and business transformation.
 He has a BA in history from Durham University and a Masters in US history from Oxford, where he specialised in the evolution of progressive political philosophy between 1880 and 1920 – a period when, like today, the future of capitalism hung in the balance and a new social contract between business, society and government was called for.

 Outside of work, Richard’s interests include reading, writing, travel, cricket (mostly watching rather than playing these days) and opera (ditto).

 Richard’s Superpower: Curiosity

 Q. Why do you do what you do?

 A. In my teens, I got switched on to some of the big societal challenges we face, including inequality and climate change.
 Once that happened, I couldn’t do a job that wasn’t about working to address those challenges.
-I tried once, but I lasted three days.
+I tried once, but I didn’t last long.

 Q. What does Volans say to you?